CaptainPayn/CaptainPayn/README.md

 Currently in college for cyber security

-* 🌍  I'm based in Boston
+* 🌍  I'm based in Mass
 * ✉️  You can contact me at [philipaurous@gmail.com](mailto:philipaurous@gmail.com)
 * 🧠  I'm learning python and unix